-Over the last decade the reports have been consistent in avering that the ICBM will be called "Surya" and that hardware and technology for the ICBM will come
+Over the last decade the reports have been consistent in avering that the ICBM will be called "Surya" and that hardware and technology for the ICBM will come from India's gigantic Polar Space Laurch Vehicle (PSLV).

 What are the capabilities of the ICBM, and why does India want it?
 How did India acquire the space launch vehicle technology for the weapon?
 And how did the United States come to ride a "glide path" to space launch cooperation with India?
 These topics will be covered in turn.